Sak1012/SchedulePlay/README.md

-# Apple Menu Bar Calendar
+# SchedulePlay

-A lightweight SwiftUI macOS menu bar app that reminds you about the next calendar event within the next 30 minutes.
+SchedulePlay is a lightweight SwiftUI macOS menu bar app that reminds you about the next calendar event within the next 30 minutes.
 Whenever the next 30 minutes are clear, it shows the title of the current Apple Music track instead.

 ## Features
 - Runs as a background agent (`LSUIElement`) and lives exclusively in the menu bar.